fuegovic/Starguard/CONTRIBUTING.md

 that built while the server image did not all leave every tag pointing at the last release that completed, rather than at something half-published.

+Two things about the first release, because neither is recoverable from reading the workflow. `.release-please-manifest.json` records the version already released rather than the version to release next, so the `1.0.0` in it means release-please starts *after* 1.0.0 and the first release it cuts carries the next version up.
+And because `latest` follows releases rather than `main`, it does not exist until that first release pull request has been merged; a deployment standing up before then pins `STARGUARD_IMAGE_TAG=main`.

 Reviewing the release pull request is the whole point of the mechanism: the version it proposes is derived from the commit types, so a `feat:` that should have been a `fix:` shows up there as a minor bump you can still